The Path Forward

 The longer I write, the more I've wondered why I write.

-An answer has come, not as I’ve considered my own writing more deeply, but as I’ve started to examine my own reading habits.
+The answer has come, not as I’ve considered my own writing more deeply, but as I’ve started to examine my own reading habits.
 Indeed, the question “Why do I read?” seems much easier to answer than “Why do I write?”
 So…why do I read?

-I think it’s to become a better person.
+I've realized it’s to become a better person.

 When I pick up a book, I find myself looking for characters and heroes I feel I can learn something from.
 I gravitate towards people like Sparrowhawk from A Wizard of Earthsea, who conveys a quiet sense of wisdom and yet is anything but feeble.
 He is at once strong and soft, kind and demanding, powerful yet restrained.
 I read of Egwene al’Vere from The Wheel of Time, who started off as my least favorite character but by the end of my fourteen-book journey had become one of my favorite characters of all time—a woman who is unyielding yet fair, who does not allow the opinions of the masses to shape her but keeps a strong head and does what she feels is right, and is willing to sacrifice her own life for the sake of the world.
 I return again and again to characters like Bastian Bux in The Neverending Story, to Ani Isilee in The Goose Girl, to the grown-up Ender Wiggin in Speaker for the Dead, and to Aslan in The Lion, the Witch, and the Wardrobe.